-Georgetown is a blue-collar town, with 38.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
+38.55% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Georgetown is a village of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Georgetown who work in management occupations (12.05%), sales jobs (10.84%), and teaching (7.23%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Georgetown has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Georgetown has few renters and college students.
 But the biggest reason it is quieter in Georgetown than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Georgetown may be for you.